 As a matter of public policy, this bill incentivizes corrective and positive behavior by individuals who are currently incarcerated.
 The reality is that no one knows what the effect of any sentence will be at the time they are sentenced or how that individual may react to incarceration.
 This bill gives the trial court judge the discretion to better fashion the sentence, with the goal of rehabilitation, based on facts known at a time that is closer to when that person is due to be released to society.
 Giving courts that discretion and the proper tools and information makes sense for everyone involved.
 If you want this bill to pass the Senate, please contact your Senator, explain why this bill is important, and ask them to vote for it.

 If you are currently serving a sentence, contact us today to see if a sentence modification is appropriate in your case.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact Keffer Hirschauer LLP today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact Keffer Hirschauer LLP today at (317) 857-0160.